 Eightcap is an Australian financial services company that offers trading solutions to global customers.
 The company’s core products are currencies (Forex), commodities, indices, cryptocurrencies, and shares.
 It operates as Eightcap Pty and Eightcap Global Limited.

-The firm was started in 2009 and is headquartered in Australia.
-It offers its services through ten languages like German, French, Spanish, Bahasa, and Italiano, among others.
+The company was founded in 2009 and headquartered in Melbourne, Australia.
+It offers customer support in ten languages: English, Chinese, Bulgarian, Thai, French, German, Portuguese, Spanish, and Vietnamese.

-Eightcap is regulated by the Australian Securities and Investment Commission (ASIC) and the Vanuatu Financial Services Commission (VFSC).
+Eightcap is regulated by the Australian Securities and Investment Commission (ASIC), the Financial Conduct Authority (FCA), the Cyprus Securities and Exchange Commission (CySEC) and the Securities Commission of The Bahamas (SCB).

 Eightcap claims to be a globally trusted, solid broker.
-Does what is on offer live up to the hype?
+Does its offer live up to the hype?

 Back to Top